Agenda

 Networking Break

-Global trials: Successes and Challenges
+Global Trials: Successes and Challenges

 Innovative Study Designs and Methods for Rare Disease Research